rfdonnelly/glm/README.md

 ### Output

-Given the above database and manifest, gear will output the following:
+Given the above database and manifest, glm will output the following:

 ```
 SECTION0